 First, you need to give the other parent notice if you cannot exercise your visitation.

 Most possession schedules, including the standard possession order, include a notice requirement when it comes to parents’ visitation.
 This notice requirement says that a parent must give the other parent at least 24 hours prior written notice if a parent is not going to be able to exercise their visitation with their children.
 Depending on what your order says, written notice can be done through email, text message, fax, or through a co-parenting application such as Our Family Wizard or AppClose.

 When a parent gives their written notice that they cannot do their visit, the parent should also ask for makeup visitation.
 Both parents must agree to the makeup visitation.
 If the other parent agrees to the makeup visitation, then make sure your agreement includes specific terms for the makeup visitation.
 These terms should include the days and times when the visitation begins and ends, which parent will be responsible for picking up and dropping off your child, and any other important details of the makeup visitation.

 How do you know when your visitation is?

 First, read your order carefully to determine what kind of possession schedule you have.
 Not all court orders are the same.
-While many court orders contain a Standard Possession Order; others do not.
+While many court orders contain a Standard Possession Order—others do not.
 This is true if the parents decided on a customized schedule for possession and access.
-The Standard Possession Order (SPO) can be found in Texas Family Code, Section 153, Subchapter F.
+The Standard Possession Order (SPO) can be found in Texas Family Code chapter 153(F).

 If your order has a SPO, then you and the other parent can agree to a different possession schedule from the schedule in your order.
 See Texas Family Code 153.311.
 This different schedule can include makeup visitation time.